 - Make decisions that work for the team and our clients

-Our aim is to ensure that you have the information you need to do your job to a high standard.
+We aim to ensure that you have the information you need to do your job to a high standard.
 This includes understanding our values and company goals, as well as being aware of how your role can help us to achieve those objectives.
 To help achieve these aims, we encourage – where possible – face-to-face communication via RingCentral conference calls.

-In return, we expect you to communicate openly and honestly with managers and colleagues alike, while being as positive and constructive as possible.
+In return, we expect you to communicate openly and honestly with managers and colleagues alike while being as positive and constructive as possible.
 You are responsible for communicating on behalf of yourself, not others.
 Everyone has a voice at Articulate.

 We expect all our employees to be scrupulously impartial and honest in all affairs relating to the company and their job.
 At all times, be courteous, efficient and respectful in dealings with others, especially if challenging circumstances arise.
 Healthy debate and voicing your opinion is encouraged within the business, but once a decision is made we expect you to respect it and help to implement it.